 Supporting Engagement and Emotional Well-Being for Those with Dementia

 A couple of friends enjoy the sunshine on the patio while someone else reads a book.
 Others have coffee and talk about the news of the day.
 It all sounds like a perfectly lovely morning at New Pond Village, a continuing care retirement community (CCRC) in Walpole, MA.
-Only, this is the memory care neighborhood, and these activities are very intentional parts of the residents’ busy day.
+Only, this is the memory care neighborhood, catered to caring for those living with Alzheimer’s and other forms of dementia, and these activities are very intentional parts of the residents’ busy day.

 “Keeping all residents engaged is a very big part of what we do here,” says Carolyn Roycroft, program director for the campus who was previously head of the mind and memory care neighborhood.
 “It provides them with structure, purpose and a routine, which helps them thrive.”